edogambacorta/memory-bank/techContext.md

 ## Scaled Solution Phase Technologies

 ### AWS Services
-- EC2: For hosting Ollama and LLM models
+- EC2: For hosting Ollama and LLM models (multiple instances for scalability)
 - S3: For storing input PDFs and processed results
 - Lambda: For workflow orchestration and triggering processing tasks
 - SQS: For managing processing jobs and ensuring scalability